 Some essays in-progress:

 Update for “Ibn Gabirol” entry, Stanford Encyclopedia of Philosophy

 “Bonomythy in a Greco-Jewish Key: Pause, Prayer, and Paradox in Plotinus and Levinas,” special issue of Modern Theology journal, “Constructive Jewish Theology,” ed.
 Stephen Kepnes

 “A Trace of Levinas: Wolfson’s Phenomenology of Vulnerable Learning,” Festschrift for Elliot R. Wolfson, eds.
 Susannah Heschel, Glenn Dynner, and Shaul Magid.

 “Medieval Jewish Philosophy,” co-authoring with Peter Adamson, for The Routledge Companion to Jewish Philosophy, eds.
 Ty Goldschmidt and Daniel Rynhold (New York; London: Routledge)

-Ibn Gabirol’s Theology of Desire: Matter and Method in Jewish Medieval Neoplatonism.
+- Author of Ibn Gabirol’s Theology of Desire: Matter and Method in Jewish Medieval Neoplatonism.
 Cambridge: Cambridge University Press, 2013.